serkan-kara/panteon/readme.md

 # Panteon Demo Project

-## This project made for Panteon Games
+##### This project made for Panteon Games

 I used 10.000 random user data and random money values.
 To not to add extra logic on demo I decided not to take of money in mongodb.
 You can use postman or localhost:3000/dashboard route in react project for manage endpoints.
 Leaderboard is in main route at localhost:3000/

+Credentials used in project can be found under server/config/ folder.
+I used MongoDB Atlas as MONGODB database and mongo uri is my own account.
+Redis url set to localhost ( 127.0.0.1:6379 ).
+You can change redis url if you want.

 There is 4 total endpoints, 1 for leaderboard and 3 for management
 ```